Introduction to niche podcast sponsorship revenue

 A good CPM is one you can defend with audience fit and renew sustainably.
 A tightly targeted show in finance, software, healthcare, or a specialized B2B niche can justify far more than a broad consumer show.
 The practical question is not whether your CPM is high.
 It is whether the sponsor sees a credible path from your audience to their outcome.

-How should affiliate deals be treated?
+How should affiliate deals be treated in this calculator?

 Some podcasters use affiliate revenue as a bonus on top of a sponsor fee.
 Others rely on it when a sponsor is hesitant to pay full CPM.
 In the calculator, affiliate income is treated as a percentage of direct sponsorship revenue so you can compare mixes quickly.
 If you already know your true affiliate earnings, you can work backward into an approximate percentage.